Theory of Operation

 The final integrated loudness is the mean of the blocks that survive both gates.
 For podcast speech, this means the measurement reflects the loudness of the spoken content, not the silence between sentences.

-The Offset Constant: −0.691
+The Math The Offset Constant: −0.691

 The integrated loudness formula includes a constant offset of −0.691 dB: